8 jobs with good pay you can get with an associate degree

-While bachelor’s degrees were once seen as the way toward a profitable career, several factors have made pursuing higher education less attractive in recent years.
+Updated March 8, 2019: While bachelor’s degrees were once seen as the way toward a profitable career, several factors have made pursuing higher education less attractive in recent years.
 The cost of college, for example, has surged out of control, to the point that a public, four-year-school will set you back an average of $9,970 per year.
-And that’s just the price of tuition and fees; tack on the average $10,800 you’ll spend for room and board each year and you’re looking at more than $80,000 for a bachelor’s degree.
+And that’s just the price of tuition and fees; tack on the average $10,800 you’ll spend for room and board each year and you’re looking at more than $80,000 for a bachelor’s degree, according to CollegeBoard.

-Stir in the average student loan debt (as much as $26,700 for 2017 graduates according to recent stats), and it’s easy to see why some young people skip school altogether.
+With the student loan debt at $1.4 trillion, it’s easy to see why some young people skip school altogether.

 Fortunately, there’s at least one way to expand your knowledge and work your way into a high-paying career without overspending.
 By pursuing a two-year degree instead, you can save money by spending less time in school and also enjoy lower tuition rates.